piotryordanov/jobquest/README.md

 └── [company]/              # Company-specific work
 ```

-See the example structure in this repo for reference.
+**Note:** The bio folder is optional but enables intelligent job matching.
+Without it, JobQuest will still find and scrape jobs, but won't be able to score them based on your background.

-### 3. Start Your Job Search
+### 3. Start Your Job Search (That's It!)

 ```bash
 # Find jobs at a company